 Small screwdriver, to fit trim capacitor.

 Double-sided foam tape (1.5")

-Case, glass, wood, or plastic use your imagination!
-Mine was salvaged from a thrift-store digital clock.
-A jelly jar works great, too!
+Case: glass, wood or plastic (mine was salvaged from a thrift-store digital clock; a jelly jar works great, too!)

 Battery holder clips, 9V, with 4" leads